How to Sew Pointe Shoes

 Choose 5-inch Wide Elastic

-Your chosen elastic should be around 0.5 inches (1.3 cm) wide and the same color as the pointe shoes.
-Also, you might search for some elastics, which are comfortable against your skin if you wish to put on pointe shoes without stockings.
+Your chosen resilient should be around 0.5 inches (1.3 cm) wide and the same color as the pointe shoe.
+Also, you might search for some elastics.
+If you want to wear pointe models without stockings, they are comfortable against your skin.

-• You should consider visiting a craft supply store to purchase some elastic.
+• Think of going to a craft supply store to buy some elastic.

 Choosing your ribbon